Empeeric/grist-gnash/README.md

-# Mosour
+# grist
-MOngodb Style Object UpdateR
-(from TingoDB)
+mongodb style object mutator (derived from TingoDB)

 Runs updates on collections, as described by MongoDB style operators